The Social War: When ancient Rome imploded

 In Marius' absence, social and political tensions in Rome increased, particularly between the city of Rome itself and other cities in Italy that had alliances with Rome.

-These cities, sometimes known as the Latin League, had been granted allied status by Rome in the previous centuries.
+These cities, who had been part of the Latin League in the 4th century BC, had been granted allied status by Rome in the previous centuries.

 However, they were not given formal citizenship in Roman society.
 This meant that they were not given a say in Roman government or have the same rights as Roman citizens.